shivasiddharth/GassistPi-Documentation/docs/starting.rst

 ----------------

 .. note::
  **${USER}** will automatically take your username.
 No need to change that.
-Just copy pasting the following commands on terminal will work.
+Just copy pasting the commands on terminal will work.

 Install git and clone the project::